How much money do you need to save in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 Lastly, it does not incorporate taxation.
 For example, your $40,000 withdrawal is pre-tax.

-There are many paths to reaching financial freedom.
+There are many paths to reaching financial freedom and your retirement goals.
 For alternative ideas, you can take a look at some of the retirement savings case studies published by My Own Advisor.